Shetland Sheepdog Grooming Guide

 Shetland Sheepdogs have heavy shedding and require daily brushing brushing.
 Heavy shedders like the Shetland Sheepdog benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 15-25 lbs and lifespan of 12-14 yrs, the Shetland Sheepdog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 15-25 lbs and lifespan of 12-14 yrs, the Shetland Sheepdog benefits from care tailored to its physical and behavioral profile.
 Few breeds combine boundless energy with the Shetland Sheepdog's distinctive character quite so effectively.

 Brushing & Coat Care

 While each animal has its own personality, breed-level data helps establish realistic expectations.
-Shetland Sheepdogs with high energy levels need consistent outlets for their drive and enthusiasm.
+Shetland Sheepdog need their drive channeled consistently rather than sporadically; a reliable schedule of physical and mental work produces a calmer animal and a calmer household.

 - Size: small (15-25 lbs)